Have you ever asked yourself, “How do I start a personal training business?”

 One hour is usually the standard for training.
 You can also choose how you wish to bill your client whether it is per hour or as a package.
 Be sure and bill for your initial consultation with your client.

 Establish a cancellation or no-show policy.
 The cancellation or no-show policy should be communicated with your client at the initial meeting.
 You may also wish to establish automatic debit payments to ensure payment.

-- Marketing: This may include business cards, fliers or a website.
-However, it can be as simple as a hand written flier with pull off tags at the local gym and free viral marketing on a social networking site.
+- Marketing: this may include business cards, flyers, or a website.
+However, it can be as simple as a handwritten flyer with pull off tags at the local gym and free viral marketing on a social networking site.